Call Today! Free Immediate Response (818) 781-1570

 Motion to Dismiss Misdemeanor Criminal Charges at Arraignment - California Penal Code 991 PC

-At your arraignment hearing, the judge will explain the criminal charges that have been filed against you, read your legal rights, set a bail amount, accept your plea, and take any preliminary motions.
+At your arraignment hearing, the judge will explain the criminal charges, read your legal rights, set a bail amount, accept your plea, and take any preliminary motions.
+Having a skilled attorney by your side during this process is not just important, it's crucial.

 If you are facing a misdemeanor case and believe the prosecutor lacks sufficient evidence to support the charges, a Section 991 motion can be filed.